 For financial planners, the mantra is ‘know your client’; For employers, the mantra should be ‘know your employees’

 by Herbert K. Daroff, J.D., CFP, AEPMr.
-Daroff is affiliated with Baystate Financial Planning, in Wellesley, MA, and he is contributing editor to this magazine.
-Connect with him by e-mail: [email protected]
+Daroff is affiliated with Baystate Financial Planning in Boston, Ma., and is a contributing editor to this magazine.
+Connect with him by e-mail: email@example.com

 I have heard estimates that the cost of providing employee benefits ranges from 60% to 80% of payroll.
 That is, if your payroll is $1,000,000 then you likely spend another $600,000 to $800,000 on employee benefits.
 When’s the last time you asked your employees what they think of the benefits you provide?
 Think about benefits in four (4) categories: (See chart below).
 What do your youngest employees really want?
 Help pay off their student loans.
 Give them paid time off to for volunteering.